 Ingredients

-- Parboiled Rice – Parboiled rice is rice that’s been partially boiled in the husk.
-This type of rice can greatly withstand the long cooking time and large amount of liquid that we’re using in cook-up rice!
-You can grab this from an African grocery store if you can’t find it in the American aisles.
+- Parboiled Rice - Parboiled rice is rice that's been partially boiled in the husk.
+This type of rice can greatly withstand the long cooking time and large amount of liquid that we're using in cook-up rice!
+You can grab this from the rice aisle or International aisle of your local grocery store.

 - Beef (optional) - Some people like their cookup rice to not have any meat; but we're using beef in this recipe.
 Try to find some boneless short ribs or other "stew" beef.
 You could also use chicken, pork, or fried fish (served on the side) - just adjust cooking times accordingly.